bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 ## Background
 Modern model stacks face a widening performance-cost gap.
 Frontier models are excellent at coding, long-context synthesis, tool use, and ambiguous reasoning, but they are expensive and can be wasteful when applied to predictable or repetitive subroutines.
 At the same time, smaller or local models have improved enough that they can handle many support tasks well—especially when those tasks are narrow, repetitive, or structurally verifiable.

 This makes delegation attractive, but only under discipline.
 A weak system delegates too aggressively and quietly accumulates defects.
-A strong system narrows the smaller model’s scope, tracks when to defer, and validates outputs before acting on them.
+A strong system narrows the smaller model's scope, tracks when to defer, and validates outputs before acting on them.

 A useful mental model is: